 6.Blue Goose Corn Maze— Come out and lose someone in our Illinois Corn Maze located at 14609 Blue Goose Rd., open August through October each year, (815) 772-7200.

-7. Harvest Hammer—Paint the Town—The third weekend in September, Morrison comes alive with great community events starting at 8:00 a.m. on Saturday with the Harvest Hammer; which includes a Duathlon for men and women, a Children’s Fun Run for children 5th grade and under, a 1-mile challenge run for 5th thru 8th grade, and a 5k run/walk for all.At noon, the downtown is transformed into an outdoor canvas for hundreds of amateur artists of all ages who gather to Paint the Town, enjoy great food, and listen to various genres of music, in this unique family art event.On Sunday, Main Street is again closed to allow people to stroll through downtown and view the art work.
+7. Harvest Hammer—Paint the Town—The third weekend in September, Morrison comes alive with great community events starting at 8:00 a.m. on Saturday with the Harvest Hammer; which includes a Duathlon for men and women, a Children’s Fun Run for children 5th grade and under, a 1-mile challenge run for 5th thru 8th grade, and a 5k run/walk for all and a color run.At noon, the downtown is transformed into an outdoor canvas for hundreds of amateur artists of all ages who gather to Paint the Town, enjoy great food, and listen to various genres of music, in this unique family art event.On Sunday, Main Street is again closed to allow people to stroll through downtown and view the art work.
 Contact City Hall at (815) 772-7657 for more information.

 8. Annan Grist Mill and Malvern Roller Mill— For some great photo opportunities visit either of these historic grist mills; both located on Rock Creek.Built in 1858, the Annan Grist Mill is a 2 1/2 story structure made completely out of stone, located on Lincoln Highway on the west edge of Morrison.The Malvern Roller Mill, also known as Appel Mill, is a 19th century grist mill located near the unincorporated village of Malvern, IL, on Felton and Clover roads.
 To the west of the mill building is a circa 1890 Pratt truss bridge.The Malvern Roller Mill was added to the U.S. National Register of Historic Places in 1995.Both mills are privately owned and not open to the public.

 9.The Bike Barn— Located at 13524 Black Road, the Bike Barn is home to off-road racing events for M/C’s, ATV’s, 4×4 Trucks, and Demolition Derby’s such as “Firecracker Weekend” over the 4th of July, featuring Bogs, Drags, MotoX and a fireworks display.
-In early November, the nationally known “Moose Run,” Round 10 of the OMA National Off-Road Racing Series is held.For more information and other events call (815) 778-3641, omanationals.com, or peatmonster.com.
+In early November, the nationally known “Moose Run,” Round 10 of the OMA National Off-Road Racing Series is held.For more information and other events call (815) 778-3641, omanationals.com, or peatmonster.net.